rocdata/rocserver/README.md

 migrations, data-loading, and fixtures loading steps complete (up to 5 mins), the production server and all data will be available at https://rocdata.global/

 Use `fab prod dclogs:'-f'` to see what's going on.
+The re-deploy takes a few minutes, during which the website will be unavailable (showing the "Bad Gateway" error message).